What is hormonal therapy?

 - Hypogonadism, or low levels of sex hormones, including low testosterone in men

 - Infertility.
-Hormone therapy can stimulate the release of eggs from the ovaries in women.
-Hormone therapy is also used for some causes of male infertility.
+Hormonal therapy can stimulate the release of eggs from the ovaries in women.
+Hormonal therapy is also used for some causes of male infertility.

 - Menopause.
 Hormone replacement therapy is sometimes used to relieve the uncomfortable symptoms of menopause.